Where the party leaders are Monday

 Conservative Leader Andrew Scheer

-Visit to a local seniors home with Conservative candidate Alex Yuan.
-No timing or location details provided.
+Local business visit with candidate Kimberly Fawcett.
+No time or location details provided.

 ---